elifish4/EnvChange/README.md

 # EnvChange

-Replacing the environment vars between the inneractive, ia-staging, ia-dev, ia-qa env.
+Replacing the environment vars between the Prod, QA & Staging env with diffrent configuration for each env.

 1) Copy this 2 files into your home directory:  cred.json , *********** .